curran/dashboardScaffold/README.md

  * [CodeMirror](http://codemirror.net/)
  * [Inlet](https://github.com/enjalot/Inlet)

-The following snippet should go in a `requireConfig.js` script loaded into your page right before loading `require.js` (see [index.html](blob/gh-pages/index.html) as an example):
+The following configuration uses libraries from [CDNJS](http://cdnjs.com/) and assumes the baseURL is a sibling to the `bower_components` directory.
+The following code should go in a `requireConfig.js` script loaded into your page right before loading `require.js` (see [index.html](blob/gh-pages/index.html) as an example):

 ```javascript
 var require = {